 While we work, you can still shop locally at Diaco’s Discount Nursery and Garden Rock Supplies, Outlook Environmental and Lyndpark Garden Supplies on Hallam Road.

-Access for trucks to SUEZ Hampton Park Resource Recovery Precinct and Holcim will remain.
+Trucks can still access SUEZ Hampton Park Resource Recovery Precinct and Holcim.

 Tree removal and trimming

 To make way for the new lanes we’ll be building on Hallam Road and the upgraded intersection at Hallam Road and South Gippsland Highway, we will need to remove some trees.